 - 7.19 Where a valuation reveals that the Fund is in surplus or deficiency against the solvency measure, employer contribution rates will be adjusted to target restoration of the solvent position over a period of years (the recovery period).
 The recovery period applicable is set by the Administering Authority in consultation with the Fund Actuary, with a view to balancing the various funding requirements against the risks involved. - 7.20 The Administering Authority recognises that a larger proportion of the Fund's liabilities are expected to arise as benefit payments over long periods of time.
 However, the Administering Authority also recognises the risk in relying on long recovery periods and has agreed with the Fund Actuary to adopt prudent recovery periods consistent with the objective of keeping employer contribution rates as stable as possible. - Valuation, and Recovery of Exit Payments where an organisation (including an Admission body) ceases to be an employer in the Fund, or in circumstances where it is likely that an organisation will cease to be an employer in the Fund. - 7.21 When an organisation (including an admission body) ceases to be an employer participating in the Fund (or, in the opinion of the Administering Authority, is likely to cease to participate in the Fund), the Fund Actuary will carry out a cessation valuation.
 The Administering Authority will then pursue the recovery of any deficiency from that organisation based on that valuation.
 The Administering Authority has determined (in line, in particular, with aims one and two set out in Part 2 above) that cessation valuations will be undertaken on a more prudent basis to the ongoing funding basis on which contributions are determined for on-going employers.
 The level of prudence will be set by the actuaries using a stochastic approach with the aim to limit the probability of a deficit arising in the future to 15%.
 This basis is less volatile than a giltscessation basis and should lead to more stable cessation liabilities while providing sufficient protection for the other employers in the Fund.
-The Administering Authority may, but is not required to, consider making an exception to its policy on the basis used to perform cessation valuations in certain circumstances having regard always to relevant factors including (i) the requirements of the Regulations, (ii) the impact that any such exception may have on other employers and stakeholders in the Fund, (iii) the actuarial advice it receives and (iv) the particular circumstances relating to the exiting employer (for example where there is a merger of employers). - 7.22 If an employer (other than a transferee1 admission body) fails and cannot pay the contributions due, Regulations require that all employers in the Fund must pay revised contributions to meet the shortfall. - 7.23 In recent years the Administering Authority has adopted a policy of requiring admission bodies (other than transferee1 admission bodies) to obtain a guarantor.
-A guarantor is required to agree that it will meet the shortfall if the admission body closes and cannot pay the contributions due.
+The Administering Authority may, but is not required to, consider making an exception to its policy on the basis used to perform cessation valuations in certain circumstances having regard always to relevant factors including (i) the requirements of the Regulations, (ii) the impact that any such exception may have on other employers and stakeholders in the Fund, (iii) the actuarial advice it receives and (iv) the particular circumstances relating to the exiting employer (for example where there is a merger of employers). - 7.22 Any surplus in the Fund in respect of the exiting employer may be treated differently to a payment of an exit credit, subject to the agreement between the relevant parties and any legal documentation.
+Having regard to any relevant considerations, the administering authority will take the following approach to the payment of exit credits: - (i) Any employer who cannot demonstrate that they have been exposed to underfunding risk during their participation in the Fund will not be entitled to an exit credit payment.
+This is on the basis that these employers would not have been asked to pay an exit payment had a deficit existed at the time of exit.